BackToTech-Study/HuntTheTwistedWumpus/README.md

     - [ ] If a player walks in a room with a Giant Bat,
       - [ ] (**2**)
    - [ ] Wisper
-      - [ ] When a player wispers the wispers will only be heard by the other players in that room
+      - [ ] When a player whispers the whispers will only be heard by the other players in that room
    - [ ] Speak
-      - [ ] When a player speaks the words will only be heard by the other players and/or the Wumpus in that room or the adiacent rooms
+      - [ ] When a player speaks the words will only be heard by the other players and/or the Wumpus in that room or the adjacent rooms
    - [ ] Scream
       - [ ] When a player screams the scream will be heard by all the other players and the Wumpus

 ## Pebble sounds
 - [ ] When the pebble is dropped or falls in a room that is not a pit, it will make a "click" sound
 - [ ] When the pebble is dropped or falls in a room that is not a pit, it will make a "wushhh" sound
-- [ ] The sound made by the pebble will be heard by the people in that room and the adiacent rooms
+- [ ] The sound made by the pebble will be heard by the people in that room and the adjacent rooms
 - [ ] The sound made by the pebble will be ignored by the Wumpus

 ## The Wumpus actions
-- [ ] If the Wumpus hears a sound it will move to an adiacent room that is not a pit and has no players
+- [ ] If the Wumpus hears a sound it will move to an adjacent room that is not a pit and has no players
 - [ ] If the Wumpus moves to a room with a Giant Bat,
   - [ ] (**2**)
 - [ ] (**1**)

 ## Giant Bat actions
-- [ ] (**2**)If the Wumpus or a player walks in the room where the giant bat setteled then
+- [ ] (**2**)If the Wumpus or a player walks in the room where the giant bat settled then
   - [ ] the Giant Bat will pickup the Wumpus or player and drop it/he/she in a random room that is not a pit and has no players
   - [ ] then the Giant Bat will settle in a random room that is not a pit and has no players or the Wumpus
   - [ ] all the players will hear the sound of the wings made by the Giant Bat when it is flying
-  - [ ] the Wumpus will also hear the sound made by the Giant Bat and will move if it's not aleady carried by the Giant Bat
+  - [ ] the Wumpus will also hear the sound made by the Giant Bat and will move if it's not already carried by the Giant Bat

 ## Init
-- [ ] The map will be initialised with 4 randomly selected pit rooms
+- [ ] The map will be initialized with 4 randomly selected pit rooms
 - [ ] At the start of the game all players will be placed in Room 1
 - [ ] Room 1 will contain 3 magic bows and 2 pebbles
 - [ ] The Giant Bats will be placed in 2 different randomly selected rooms that are not pit rooms and have no players in it